-- Abortifacients, including but not limited to Mifeprex (Mifepristone); - Cosmetic alteration drugs, health and beauty aids for such things as the promotion of hair growth/restoration, control perspiration, to enhance athletic performance or improve natural appearance; - Diagnostic agents (except diabetic test strips), general anesthetics and bulk powders/chemicals. - Diet, weight loss or appetite suppressant drugs (Anorexics), dietary and herbal or nutritional supplements; - Drugs or medicinals for treatment of fertility/infertility unless such drugs are covered under an amendment for infertility treatment and related services; - DME or devices of any type including, but not limited to contraceptive devices, therapeutic devices and supplies or artificial appliances;
+- abortifacients, including but not limited to Mifeprex (Mifepristone); - Brand name Drugs for which a generic equivalent is available, unless otherwise required by law, or those which have a Narrow Therapeutic Index. - cosmetic alteration drugs, and health and beauty aids for such things as the promotion of hair growth/restoration, to control perspiration, to enhance athletic performance or improve natural appearance; - diagnostic agents (except diabetic test strips) and bulk powders/ chemicals; - diet, weight loss or appetite suppressant drugs (Anorexics), dietary and herbal or nutritional supplements; - drugs or medicinals for treatment of fertility/infertility, unless such drugs are covered under an amendment for infertility treatment and related Services; - DME or devices of any type including, but not limited to contraceptive devices, therapeutic devices or artificial appliances; - general anesthetic;

-- Home infusion therapy; - Insulin pumps and continuous glucose monitoring devices: - Investigative drugs or drugs classified by the FDA as experimental; - Non-sedating oral antihistamines or antihistamine decongestant combination; - Nutrition care, nutritional supplements and substances; - Ostomy supplies; - Over-the-counter medications, including nonprescription medications and non-prescription vitamins, unless certain over-the-counter/non-prescription medications are covered under an amendment; - Prescription medications determined by the FDA as having no clinical value (ex: DESI indicator class 06); or determined by the Pharmacy and Therapeutics Committee to have insufficient or unfavorable safety and/or efficacy. - Prescription medications purchased in a foreign country, unless the covered person is living in another country or needs prescription medications to treat an emergency medical condition arising while he or she is traveling in a foreign country or otherwise mandated by federal legislation.
-(Evidence of residency or emergency medical condition must be provided with the claim); - Prescription medications that have (or are comprised of) therapeutically equivalent over-the-counter nonprescription products, except for insulin, diabetic test strips, glucose monitors, and insulin pump supplies unless otherwise required by law.
-This limitation may apply to specific drugs or categories of prescription drugs. - Prescription medications prescribed, dispensed and intended for use in an Inpatient setting; - Repackaged medications; - Services, drugs and medical supplies which are not cost effective compared to established alternatives or which are provided for convenience or personal use; - Sexual or erectile dysfunction drugs, aids or treatment; - Supplies and Pharmaceutical aids other than designated injectable, diabetic, and insulin pump supplies.
-Insulin pump batteries are not covered under your prescription drug benefits. - Unit dose packaging, institutional packs or samples of covered prescription drug products; and - Other drugs and/or injectables that are not covered as determined by BCBSNE.
+- home infusion therapy; - Insulin pumps. insulin pump supplies, insulin pump batteries, needles, alcohol wipes/swabs. - · Investigative drugs or drugs classified by the FDA as experimental; - · nutrition care, nutritional supplements and substances; - oral non-sedating antihistamines or antihistamine decongestant combinations; - ostomy supplies; - over-the-counter supplies, devices, tests, medications and nonprescription medications, unless specifically covered under the Plan or required by law; - prescription medications administered or intended for use in an Inpatient setting, unless otherwise stated; - prescription medications determined by the FDA as having no clinical value (ex: DESI indicator class 06), or determined by the Pharmacy and Therapeutics Committee to have insufficient or unfavorable safety and/or efficacy; - prescription medications purchased in a foreign country, unless the covered person is living in another country or needs prescription medications to treat an emergency medical condition arising while he or she is traveling in a foreign country or otherwise mandated by federal legislation.
+Evidence of residency or emergency medical condition must be provided with the Claim; - Prescription medications that have (or are comprised of) therapeutically equivalent over-the-counter non-prescription products, except as specifically covered under the Plan or otherwise required by law.
+This limitation may apply to specific drugs or categories of prescription drugs. - prescription medications obtained or purchased from a facility owned, operated or controlled by any federal government agency when the care is related to military service; - repackaged medications; - Replacement of lost, broken, destroyed, or stolen Covered Prescription Drug Products, within the Covered Person's control.
+BCBSNE may allow one fill per year, per medication. - Services, drugs and medical supplies which are not cost effective compared to established alternatives or which are provided for convenience or personal use; - unit dose packaging, or sample, clinic or institutional packs not intended for retail, of covered prescription drug products; and - other drugs, injectables and supplies that are not covered, as determined by BCBSNE, and/or as permitted by law.